Locations:

 Diagnosis and Tests

 Most of the time, your healthcare provider will recognize traveler’s diarrhea based on your symptoms and travel history.
-However, in some cases, they may want to test a sample of your poop to find out what type of infection you have.
+But in some cases, they may want to test a sample of your poop to find out what type of infection you have.
 This can help them determine the best medication to prescribe, especially if they suspect a parasite.
-Sometimes it might take more than one stool sample.
+Your provider may need to test more than one sample to identify the infection.

 Management and Treatment

-Antidiarrheal medications treat your diarrhea, but not the infection itself.
-They can help relieve your discomfort, but they can also prolong the illness.
+These drugs treat your diarrhea, but not the infection itself.
 They work by slowing down your motility — the muscle contractions that move your bowels — giving your intestines more time to absorb more water from your poop.
-But this also means that the infectious organisms stay in your bowels longer.

 Antibiotics

-Is there a natural treatment for traveler’s diarrhea?
+Are there any natural treatments for traveler’s diarrhea?

 Prevention